eilvelia/tdl/README.md

 // The library prefix can be set separate from the library name,
 // example to search for libtdjson in the directory of the current script:
 //   tdl.configure({ libPrefix: __dirname })

+// Instead of building TDLib yourself, the aforementioned prebuilt-tdlib can be used as follows:
+//   const { getTdjson } = require('prebuilt-tdlib')
+//   tdl.configure({ tdjson: getTdjson() })

 const client = tdl.createClient({
   apiId: 2222, // Your api_id